parisana/microservice_test/README.md

 # Logs are logged in the file target/test.log

-# Request example: curl --header "Content-Type: application/json"   --request POST -k   http://localhost:8080/post?your_name=123
+# Request example:
+-curl --header "Content-Type: application/json"   --request POST -k   http://localhost:8080/post?your_name=123
 -   returns success on success
+-   check the log file: target/test.log and database, a new entry should be created.